Distance-2 MDS codes and latin colorings in the Doob graphs: A key proposition

 (*) We will show that {\it there is $d\in L$ adjacent to $c$ and differing from $c$ in the $i$th coordinate}.
 If $i=j$ is a $K$-coordinate, then this claim is obvious (we can take $d=a$).
 If $i=j$ is a $\Sh$-coordinate, then it is also easy to see.
 Assume $i \ne j$ and consider the subgraph $D$ (isomorphic to $D(0,2)$, $D(1,1)$, or $D(2,0)$) corresponding to these two coordinates and containing the vertices $a$, $b$, and $c$.
 Let $M'$ be the intersection of $M$ with this subgraph.
 We know that $M'$ is a \MMDS code in $D$ and hence, by Lemma~\ref{l:2mds2}, it is connected or decomposable.
 In the first case, $M' \subseteq L$ and (*) is trivial.
-In the last case, the vertex $d$ coinciding with $c$ in all coordinates except the $i$th one and coinciding with $a$ in the $i$th coordinate must belong to $L$ (indeed, from the decomposability we have $\chi_{M'}(a) + \chi_{M'}(b) + \chi_{M'}(c) + \chi_{M'}(d) = 0\bmod 2$, hence $d\in M'$; since $d$ and $a$ are adjacent, we also have $d\in L$).
+In the last case, the vertex $d$ coinciding with $c$ in all coordinates except the $i$th one and coinciding with $a$ in the $i$th coordinate must belong to $L$ (indeed, from the decomposability we have